Cyrillic script: Italic and cursive forms

-Similarly to Latin fonts, italic and cursive types of many Cyrillic letters (typically lowercase; uppercase only for handwritten or stylish types) are very different from their upright roman types.
-In certain cases, the correspondence between uppercase and lowercase glyphs does not coincide in Latin and Cyrillic fonts: for example, italic Cyrillic т is the lowercase counterpart of Т not of М.
+Similarly to Latin typefaces, italic and cursive forms of many Cyrillic letters (typically lowercase; uppercase only for handwritten or stylish types) are very different from their upright roman types.
+In certain cases, the correspondence between uppercase and lowercase glyphs does not coincide in Latin and Cyrillic types: for example, italic Cyrillic т is the lowercase counterpart of Т not of М.

-Note: in some fonts or styles, д, i.e. the lowercase italic Cyrillic д, may look like Latin g, and т, i.e. lowercase italic Cyrillic т, may look like small-capital italic T.
+Note: in some typefaces or styles, д, i.e. the lowercase italic Cyrillic д, may look like Latin g, and т, i.e. lowercase italic Cyrillic т, may look like small-capital italic T.

-In Standard Serbian, as well as in Macedonian, some italic and cursive letters are allowed to be different to more closely resemble the handwritten letters.
+In Standard Serbian, as well as in Macedonian, some italic and cursive letters are allowed to be different, to more closely resemble the handwritten letters.
 The regular (upright) shapes are generally standardized in small caps form.

 Notes: Depending on fonts available, the Serbian row may appear identical to the Russian row.
 Unicode approximations are used in the faux row to ensure it can be rendered properly across all systems.

-In Bulgarian typography, many lowercase letterforms may more closely resemble the cursive forms on the one hand and Latin glyphs on the other hand, e.g. by having an ascender or descender or by using rounded arcs instead of sharp corners.
+In the Bulgarian alphabet, many lowercase letterforms may more closely resemble the cursive forms on the one hand and Latin glyphs on the other hand, e.g. by having an ascender or descender or by using rounded arcs instead of sharp corners.
 Sometimes, uppercase letters may have a different shape as well, e.g. more triangular, Д and Л, like Greek delta Δ and lambda Λ.

 Notes: Depending on fonts available, the Bulgarian row may appear identical to the Russian row.
 Unicode approximations are used in the faux row to ensure it can be rendered properly across all systems; in some cases, such as ж with k-like ascender, no such approximation exists.

 Accessing variant forms

 Computer fonts typically default to the Central/Eastern, Russian letterforms, and require the use of OpenType Layout (OTL) features to display the Western, Bulgarian or Southern, Serbian/Macedonian forms.
-Depending on the choices of the font manufacturer, they may either be automatically activated by the local variant locl feature for text tagged with an appropriate language code, or the author needs to opt-in by activating a stylistic set ss## or character variant cv## feature.
-These solutions only enjoy partial support and may render with default glyphs in certain software configurations.
+Depending on the choices made by the (computer) font designer, they may either be automatically activated by the local variant locl feature for text tagged with an appropriate language code, or the author needs to opt-in by activating a stylistic set ss## or character variant cv## feature.
+These solutions only enjoy partial support and may render with default glyphs in certain software configurations, and the reader may not see the same result as the author intended.